ArtifixPrime/mm_Wave_Radar_IWR6843AOPEVM/README.md

 numpy, pyserial, apscheduler and pymavlink are depencies needed to run the last python script.
 Detailed decription on how to install and run python script will be uploaded later by me.

+Gtrack package is a rewrite of Texas instruments' GTRACK algorithm from mmWave SDK version 3.5.0.4.
+It is not supported by Texas instruments or any of it's affiliates.
+Algorithm is currently not yet implemented for 2D space object tracking.